Israel received coffin of missing hostage handed over to Red Cross, prime minister's office says

 A Palestinian forensics team examining the remains said some of the bodies showed signs of mistreatment.

 Israel's campaign in Gaza has killed nearly 68,000 Palestinians, according to the Health Ministry, which is part of the Hamas-run government in the territory.
-The ministry maintains detailed casualty records that are seen as generally reliable by U.N. agencies and independent experts.
 Thousands more people are missing, according to the Red Cross.

 France says international force for Gaza is in the pipeline

-France said it's working with Britain and the U.S. to propose a U.N. resolution in the coming days that would provide a framework for the international force for Gaza.
+France said it's working with Britain and the U.S. to propose a U.N. resolution in coming days that would provide a framework for an international force for Gaza.

+French Foreign Ministry spokesperson Pascal Confavreux said Thursday that Arab countries want a U.N. mandate for the force.

 Wait for a large infusion of aid into Gaza goes on

-The U.N. dashboard tracking movement of U.N.-coordinated aid trucks into Gaza shows 339 trucks have been offloaded for distribution since the ceasefire began a week ago.
-Under the ceasefire agreement, 600 humanitarian aid trucks would be allowed to enter Gaza daily.
+United Nations data on Friday showed 339 trucks have been offloaded for distribution in Gaza since the ceasefire began a week ago.
+Under the agreement, some 600 humanitarian aid trucks would be allowed to enter each day.

-Crossings were closed Monday and Tuesday for the exchange of hostages and prisoners and a Jewish holiday.

-COGAT, the Israeli defense body overseeing aid in Gaza, reported 950 trucks — including commercial trucks and bilateral deliveries — crossing on Thursday and 716 on Wednesday, according to the U.N. office for the coordination of humanitarian aid.
+COGAT, the Israeli defense body overseeing aid in Gaza, reported 950 trucks — including commercial trucks and bilateral deliveries — crossing on Thursday and 716 on Wednesday, the U.N. said

-Tom Fletcher, who heads that office, said in a social media post that U.N. humanitarian teams are executing a 60-day plan to massively scale up aid.
-Still, he warned that the “challenges ahead are immense," and urged the opening of more crossings to allow more aid and workers into Gaza.
+Tom Fletcher, the U.N. humanitarian aid chief, visited a World Food Program bakery in Deir al-Balah on Friday, and said in a social media post that U.N. humanitarian teams were executing a 60-day plan to massively ramp up aid.
+He warned that the “challenges ahead are immense," and urged the opening of more crossings to allow more aid in

-Fletcher entered the Israeli side of the Kerem Shalom crossing from Egypt and then drove to Deir al-Balah in central Gaza, where he visited the U.N.
-World Food Program’s Castle Bakery, U.N. spokesperson Stéphane Dujarric said.

-“The ceasefire has meant that the bakery can access fuel and flour, allowing it to produce up to 300,000 loaves of pita bread per day,” Dujarric said.

-Since last Saturday, WFP has sent more than 280 trucks, weighing some 3,000 metric tons, into Gaza to support bakeries, nutrition programs and general food distributions, the food agency said.
+Since last Saturday, WFP has sent more than 280 trucks, weighing some 3,000 metric tons, into Gaza to support bakeries, nutrition programs and general food distributions, the U.N. food aid agency said.

 Gaza's more than 2 million people are hoping the ceasefire will bring relief from the humanitarian disaster caused by Israel's campaign.
-Throughout the war, Israel restricted aid entry to Gaza, sometimes letting in only a trickle, and it completely barred food from entering for two months earlier this year to pressure Hamas to free hostages.
+Throughout the war, Israel restricted aid entry to Gaza — sometimes halting it altogether.

 Famine was declared in Gaza City, and the U.N. says it has verified more than 400 people who died of malnutrition-related causes, including more than 100 children.